BemboOE/Bembo-Officina-Editoriale-Tools/author-guides/04 Preparazione bibliografia/README.md

     <tr>
             <td>Blog</td>
             <td>comment on an online periodical article or post</td>
             <td>KS in NJ.
 (2019, January 15).
 From this article, it sounds like men are figuring something out that women have known forever.
-I know of many [Comment on the article <em aid:cstyle='emphasis'>How workout buddies can help stave off loneliness</em>]. <em>The Washington Post</em>. https://wapo.st/2HDToGJ</td>
+I know of many [Comment on the article <em aid:cstyle='corsivo'>How workout buddies can help stave off loneliness</em>]. <em>The Washington Post</em>. https://wapo.st/2HDToGJ</td>
             <td>newspaper article</td>
             <td>title, author, date</td>
             <td>URL</td>